Pasco County Family Lawyer

 Juvenile Criminal Cases

 Juvenile criminal cases are handled differently than adult cases.
 Florida family court handles all cases regarding child abuse, child neglect, or juvenile illegal behavior.
-Our experts guide minors through the court process and seek justice for families.
+Our experienced Pasco County family attorneys guide minors through the court process and seek justice for families.

 The road to gaining independence from parents can be long and complicated for minors.
 We help with cases in which a minor under the age of 18 wishes to be emancipated, either via marriage or legal separation from their parents in the state of Florida.